Diagnose breast cancer from fine-needle aspirate images using OpenNN

 TestingAnalysis testing_analysis(&neural_network, &data_set);

-and perform the testing, in our case we use binary classification tests
+and perform the testing.
+In our case, we use binary classification tests:

 testing_analysis.print_binary_classification_tests();